Kongu Nadu: Geography

 The borders of the region are not well defined as the name has been in popular use to refer the region and has not been officially defined.
-The region covers an estimated area of 60895 km2 of Western and North-Western Tamil Nadu and includes the core districts of Coimbatore, Dharmapuri, Erode, Karur, Krishnagiri, Namakkal, Nilgiris, Tiruppur and Salem.
-Some sources consider parts of Dindigul, Tiruchirappalli districts in Tamil Nadu, Palakkad district in Kerala and Chamarajanagar district or south eastern Karnataka as part of the region.
+The region covers an estimated area of 60895 km2 of Western and North-Western Tamil Nadu and includes the core districts of Coimbatore, Dharmapuri, Dindigul, Erode, Kallakurichi, Karur, Krishnagiri, Namakkal, Nilgiris, Tiruppur and Salem.
+Some sources consider parts of Tiruchirappalli district in Tamil Nadu and Chamarajanagar district in south western Karnataka as part of the region.
 It shares its western and northern borders with states of Kerala and Karnataka respectively, while straddling other districts of Tamil Nadu on the other sides.

 The Western Ghats runs south along the western side with the Eastern Ghats cutting through the region.
 Both mountain ranges meet at the Nilgiri mountains in the region, which run in a crescent approximately along the borders of Tamil Nadu with northern Kerala and Karnataka.
 Majority of the region lies in the Deccan Plateau bound by these mountain ranges.
 The plateau rises to 100 m in the north and to more than 1 km in the south, forming a raised triangle within the downward-pointing triangle of the Indian subcontinent's coastline.
 Palghat Gap, a mountain pass across the Western Ghats connects the region to the west coast.
 The major rivers Kaveri, Bhavani, Amaravati, Noyyal and Siruvani flow through the region and are the important non-perennial sources of water.
 The topography also slopes gently from West to East resulting in major rivers in the region arising in the Western Ghats and flowing east.
 The region has a tropical climate and depends on monsoons for rainfall.
 Due to the south-west monsoon winds passing through the Palghat gap, the region receives most of the rainfall in the months from June to August.
 After a warm and foggy September, the north-east monsoon starts from October, lasting until early November.